| Ancient Greek δαίμων

 (Hawwa in Arabic) were both together misled by Iblis into eating the forbidden fruit, and

+consequently fell from the garden of Eden to Earth.
 The word "genie" comes comes from the French for genius used in translations

 of Arabic text and only sounds coincidentally like the Arabic jinn.
 This is not